 Volvo XC60 T8 Twin Engine engines, drive & performance

 The Volvo XC60 T8 has to cover many bases.
-We’ve already seen efficiency, quality and kit is on its list of attributes, but you can add comfort, speed and respectable handling to its talents.
-The car was designed as a plug-in from the outset, so there are very few compromises you have to make compared with a regular XC60 when running the T8 model.
+We’ve already seen efficiency, quality and standard equipment are among its plus points, but you can add comfort, speed and respectable handling to its talents, too.
+The car was designed to be a plug-in hybrid from the outset, so there are very few compromises you have to make compared with a regular XC60 when running the T8 model.

 Volvo XC60 T8 Twin Engine electric motor, 0-62mph and acceleration

-There’s just one engine available in the T8, and it’s impressive.
-It’s a 2.0-litre four-cylinder petrol that’s both turbocharged and supercharged.
+There’s just one engine available in the T8: a 2.0-litre four-cylinder petrol that’s both turbocharged and supercharged.
 It makes 299bhp and drives the front wheels through an eight-speed automatic gearbox, while the electric motor produces 86bhp and drives the rear wheels.
-That means electric four-wheel-drive capability and a total of 385bhp.
+That means electric four-wheel-drive capability and a total output of 385bhp.

 That’s as much power as the latest hot hatchbacks, so even though the Volvo is a little heavier, performance is still rapid.
 It’ll accelerate from 0-62mph in 5.5 seconds, but top speed is limited to 112mph for safety reasons.
 A 'Polestar Engineered' version is also available, boosting power to 400bhp and shaving a tenth of the second off that 0-62mph time.

 Ask for everything from the hybrid setup and the petrol engine starts to get more vocal, with a nasally drone.
-It’s not unbearable and is only a small price to pay given the performance on tap, but it occasionally is at odds with the rest of the car's considered refinement.
-At motorway speeds it’s particularly quiet and comfortable, though.
+It’s not unbearable and is only a small price to pay given the performance on tap, but it's occasionally at odds with the car's character.
+At motorway speeds the XC60 is particularly quiet and comfortable, though.

-In electric mode there’s enough low-down power to drive around town without troubling the petrol engine – and not at a snail’s pace either.
+In electric mode, there’s enough low-down power to drive around town without troubling the petrol engine – and not at a snail’s pace, either.
 The XC60 delivers decent acceleration from just its electric motor.
-This also means it’s very refined as the petrol engine is off and not making any noise, while other noise from outside is well suppressed.
+This also means it’s very quiet, as the petrol engine is off and not making any noise, while other noise from outside is well suppressed.

-Go for £1,500 optional air suspension (or opt for one of the ‘Pro’ trims which get it as standard) and the suppleness is improved a step further.
-While the adjustable air setup still can’t control the big wheels as well as you might like over rough surfaces, for the majority of the time the suspension is even smoother in operation, which gives a nice relaxed feeling to the way the Volvo rides.
+Go for £1,500 optional air suspension (or opt for one of the ‘Pro’ trims, which get it as standard) and suppleness goes a step further.
+While the adjustable air setup still can’t control the big wheels as well as you might like over rough surfaces, for the majority of the time the suspension is even smoother, which gives a nice relaxed feeling to the way the Volvo rides.